Research & Policy

 • Present progress updates at AOFAS and AF meetings as well as prepare annual reports to be submitted to the AF proposal management platform

-• Submit manuscript detailing results of the project for consideration to be published Foot & Ankle International (FAI) or Foot & Ankle Orthopaedics (FAO)
+• Submit manuscript detailing results of the project for consideration to be published Foot & Ankle International (FAI) or another high-quality peer-reviewed journal in the fields of orthopaedic surgery, arthritis, or a related discipline.

 • Utilize data and results of the project to submit for large institutional funding (NIH, DoD, PCORI, VA, and others)

-• For clinical trials, follow additional regulations including the registration of clinical trials within 21 days of protocol approval on ClinicalTrials.gov
+• For clinical trials, additional regulations that need to be observed include the registration of clinical trials within 21 days of protocol approval on ClinicalTrials.gov

 Eligibility